Courses and Faculty

 Students may enroll in up to six credits.
 All courses are taught in English.

 1. Introduction to the Laws of Europe (Required Orientation Lectures) (Prof. Lasser)

 2. Comparative Legal Studies (Prof. Lasser) (1 Credit)

-4. International Litigation and Arbitration (Prof. Clopton) (1 Credit)
+4. International Intellectual Property (Prof. Liivak) (1 Credit)